6 Tips to Successfully Manage a Consulting Business

-Starting a new business means taking on many new responsibilities, including administrative duties.
-As an independent consultant, you’ve likely chosen a field or industry in which you have experience and expertise.
-While much of your time and energy is spent doing focusing on specific projects for your clients, there’s a fair amount of administrative work that also needs to be done to keep your business moving forward and growing.
+When you start a new business you have to take on many new responsibilities, including administrative duties.
+As an independent consultant, you’ve chosen a field or industry where you have experience and expertise.
+While much of your time and energy will be spent working on projects for your clients, there is also a fair amount of administrative work that you have to do to keep your business moving forward and growing.

-If managing admin work isn’t your thing, you may quickly find yourself falling behind in responding to email, billing, or filing client reports.
+The administrative side of managing a small business is important.
+If you don’t stay on top of tasks, you may quickly find yourself falling behind in responding to emails, bills, or client reports.
 Staying on top of administrative tasks is critical to keeping your business functioning smoothly.
-Follow these 6 tips to manage your administrative work and stay productive.
+Follow these six tips to manage your administrative work and stay productive.

-Scheduling projects, deadlines, and appointments using an online calendar that you can sync to your phone, laptop, or other electronic devices can be helpful to remind you when important tasks are coming up.
-Try scheduling a recurring calendar appointment each day to set aside dedicated time to complete administrative work.
+Consider scheduling projects, deadlines, and appointments using an online calendar.
+Sync this calendar to your phone, laptop, or other electronic devices to remind you when important tasks are coming up.
+Try scheduling a recurring appointment each day to set aside dedicated time to complete administrative work.
 Completing a few small tasks each day will help keep them from piling up at the end of the week.

-Think about other tasks you find yourself repeating on a regular basis and see if there’s a way to automate them.
+Think about other tasks you find yourself repeating on a regular basis.
+Is there a way to automate them?
 For example, if you receive a lot of the same questions from your clients, consider creating a frequently asked questions page on your personal website that you can direct them to.

-Often times checking email frequently is more of a distraction than it is actually useful.
-Rather than checking your email every hour, set aside a few blocks of time during the day—such as once mid-morning and once mid-afternoon—to dedicate to email.
+Frequently checking your email is often more distracting than useful.
+Rather than checking your email every hour, set aside a few blocks of time during the day—once mid-morning and once mid-afternoon—to dedicate to email.
 This method can give you more time to focus on important tasks throughout the day and help increase productivity when you do take the time to organize and respond to messages.

-Aside from limiting how often you check your email, if you haven’t already, take time to learn how to set up folders and filters in your email account.
+Another idea to try is setting up folders and filters in your email account.
 This will help you prioritize what emails you respond to and when.
-Store important contacts and create groups so you can easily access clients you regularly email.
+Store important contacts and create groups so you can easily access clients you email often.

-Having a process in place to handle incoming mail is a helpful way to stay organized and save time.
-Rather than letting bills, letters, and documents pile up to sort through later, handle incoming mail right away.
+Stay organized and save time by handling incoming mail right away.
+Rather than letting bills, letters, and documents pile up to sort through later, sort it now.
 When you get it, read it.
 If you don’t need it, throw it away or recycle it.
 File it immediately if it needs to be filed and if there’s any action required on your end, take care of it right away.